gitcordier/FunctionalAnalysis/README.md

     Actually, 2.09 contains all the relevant material.
     In the more general topological vector space context proof, the norm is replaced by Minkowski functionals on balanced open sets.
-  - 2_12.tex A bilinear mapping that is separately continuous, but not continuous.
+  - 2_12.tex A bilinear mapping that is separately continuous, but not jointly continuous.
   - 2_15.tex In a F-space X, the complement C of a subgroup Y is not of the first category, unless X=Y.
     To sum it up: If Y is a proper subspace,